diksha29arora/Face-Detection/README.md

-# Face-Detection
+# Face Detection
 This project is used to detect faces using HaarCascade Classifier in Python.
-All you need to do is execute Face.py and program will start working.
+We just need to execute Face.py to get the real-time results.

-Happy Learning